shubham51225/gre-vocab/README.md

 **Dark** offers a true black background optimized for OLED screens and nighttime study sessions.

 **Shubham's Theme** is a cyberpunk-inspired aesthetic featuring deep purple backgrounds, neon pink and cyan accents, and ambient glow effects.
-This theme is set as the default.
+This theme is set as the default (bec it's mainly for Shubham).

 ## Technical Details

-The app is a single HTML file with no external dependencies.
-It works offline once loaded and stores all progress in your browser's localStorage.
+The app works offline once loaded and stores all progress in your browser's localStorage.
 Data persists across sessions but is tied to your browser—clearing browser data will reset your progress.

 You can export your progress as a JSON file from Settings at any time.
 This backup includes all learned words, performance data, and settings.
 Import this file on another device or after clearing your browser to restore your progress.